AbdouTlili/flexric-mec/README.md

+# Warning!!!
+This a develop branch, and thus not a stable branch.
+Use it knowing its limitations.

 # FlexRIC: The O-RAN Alliance compliant E2-Agent and Near-RIC

 This repository contains an O-RAN Alliance (https://www.o-ran.org/) compliant E2-Agent as well as a Near-RIC

 ## General instructions